eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 		- COBOL keywords
 		- COBOL variables
 		- COBOL paragraphs
+		- Code Snippet
 		<img src="Autocomplete.gif" alt="alt text" width="500px" height="300px">

 - **Syntax and Semantic Check for Code**

 	- Checks for mistakes and errors in COBOL code.
-Syntax check reviews and provides suggested fixes for the whole content of the code, through syntax and semantic analysis which returns diagnosintis on the entire context of the code, not just keywords
+Syntax check reviews and provides suggested fixes for the whole content of the code, through syntax and semantic analysis which returns diagnostics on the entire context of the code, not just keywords

 		<img src="SyntaxCheck.gif" alt="alt text" width="500px" height="300px">

-- **Syntax highlighting** (with third-party plugins)
+- **Syntax highlighting**

 	- Enables syntax highlighting for COBOL code as long as you have an appropriate third-party syntax highlighting extension installed.

+- **Syntax Coloring** (with third-party plugins)

+	- Contrasting colors used in displayed code for ease of identifying and distinguishing keywords, variables, code snippets and paragraphs.

 - **Copybook Support**